Taking Care of Your Retainer

 • Push the key all the way from front to back.

 Use a Proxabrush and regular toothbrush to brush your teeth if you are using an RME as part of treatment.
 Use a water rinse to flush under the Expander.

 If you’re wearing separators, special care should be taken when flossing.
 Here are the steps you should follow:

 • Thread the two pieces of floss through the separator, and then wrap the floss strings around your first fingers.

-• Pull fingers away from each other so the separator is now almost flat and tension is created.
+• Pull fingers away from each other so that the separator is now almost flat, and tension is created.

 If you have any questions regarding the care of your appliances during orthodontic treatment, please call one of our Wausua-area offices.
 We are here to help you.
-It is imperative your appliances are properly maintained to ensure the treatment process runs on schedule and your smile looks superb.
+It is imperative that your appliances are properly maintained to ensure that the treatment process runs on schedule, and that your smile looks superb.